-1. Rope drop at Magic Kingdom
+1. Rope Drop at Magic Kingdom

 Getting to the Magic Kingdom just before the park opens is one experience that can really create a special start to a day in the park.
-Arrive early to be greeted by a welcome show with favorite characters on the castle stage, and enjoy getting to ride your favorite attractions with short wait times first thing in the morning.
-Additionally, select entertainment and character experiences are only available early in the day, so there may be plenty of new things for your to see and do in the morning.
+Arrive early to be greeted by “Let the Magic Begin,” a welcome show featuring favorite characters on the castle stage.
+Enjoy riding your favorite attractions with short wait times first thing in the morning.

 2. Behind the Scenes Tour